sweetyraj7779-ops/PROJECT--SIH/README.md

 # PROJECT--SIH
-About building an mobile based application for Toursits Safety and Security
+About building an mobile based application for Toursits Safety and Security.